Economic Development Incentives

 Balch & Bingham has represented new industries locating in the southeastern United States for over 30 years.
 Since 1990, we have been involved in some capacity in most every major economic development project locating in Alabama during that period.
 Our practice in this area can be divided into three categories: Incentive Legislation, Public Sector Representation, and Private Sector Representation.

-Balch attorneys have either drafted or co-drafted virtually every piece of significant economic development incentive legislation currently in effect in Alabama.
-Specifically, our attorneys drafted the Tax Incentive Reform Act of 1992, providing for our current system of sales and ad valorem tax abatements.
-We co-drafted the Capital Credit Legislation found in Alabama Code Sections 40-18-190 et. seq., under which qualifying industries are entitled to a capital credit against their state income tax.
+Balch attorneys have either drafted or co-drafted virtually every piece of significant economic development incentive legislation that is or has been in effect in Alabama.
+Importantly, we drafted, in partnership with the Alabama Department of Commerce, the Alabama Jobs Act, the Alabama Reinvestment and Abatement Act, the Growing Alabama Act, and the port credit legislation.
+These legislation acts provide for the investment tax credits, refundable jobs fees, enhanced tax abatements, site development tax credits, and port credits, among other incentives, that are the major incentives available to projects today.
+Our attorneys also drafted the Tax Incentive Reform Act of 1992, which also provides for our current tax abatement incentives.
+We co-drafted the old Capital Credit Legislation that has now been replaced with the Alabama Jobs Act income tax credits.
 We also drafted the legislation in the early 1990s, which became known as the "Mercedes Act," and the legislation and regulations governing Alabama’s system for allocating state volume cap applicable to tax-exempt bonds.

 Public Sector Representation

 Balch has extensive experience representing the "public sector" in economic development projects.
 Most notably, we represented the State of Alabama in the negotiations which led to the location of the Mercedes assembly plant in Vance, Alabama.
 Our lawyers also represented the State and The Economic Development Partnership of Alabama, Inc. (a private non-profit organization dedicated to Alabama’s economic development) in the negotiation of the project agreement under which Honda Motor Company located its automobile assembly plant in Lincoln, Alabama.
 Balch again represented the State and The Economic Development Partnership in project negotiations with The Boeing Company relating to Boeing’s Delta IV Rocket Booster Assembly Plant in Decatur, Alabama.
-Finally, the Firm represented The Economic Development Partnership in negotiating portions of the project agreement with Ipsco Steel pursuant to which Ipsco located its steel fabrication facility in Mobile, Alabama.
-The Firm now represents Boeing on a continuing basis in connection with various matters at the Delta IV Rocket Booster Plant and its operations in Huntsville, Alabama.
+Additionally, our attorneys represented The Economic Development Partnership in negotiating portions of the project agreement with Ipsco Steel pursuant to which Ipsco located its steel fabrication facility in Mobile, Alabama.

 Private Sector Representation